 The majority of physical therapy assistants complete at least an associate degree in the field.
 Some may pursue a bachelor's or more advanced degree in a related field.
 Advanced degrees are only necessary for students who wish to go on to become a physical therapist.
 Assistants usually gain experience working with patients before entering the workforce and must be certified before practicing.
 Students have the option of selecting program specializations such as pediatric physical therapy or neuromuscular physical therapy.

 Associate of Science in Physical Therapy Assisting

-The Associate of Science (A.S.) in Physical Therapy Assisting is a 2-year, undergraduate degree program that introduces students to the basics of the field.
-Students generally take core courses, such as English composition and psychology.
-They also complete physical therapist assistant classes, such as physiology, pathology and rehabilitation.
-Most A.S. programs for physical therapy assistants include off-campus, organized clinical experience.
-Students can therefore engage in hands-on, practical therapy with patients in a clinic.
-Some clinical experience may take place during the semester while some may be offered during the summer months.
-This experience is valuable to physical therapists who seek qualified assistants.
+The Associate of Science (A.S.) in Physical Therapy Assisting program introduces students to the basics of the field.
+In addition to courses such as English composition and psychology, students also complete physical therapist assistant classes, such as physiology, pathology and rehabilitation.
+Most A.S. programs for physical therapy assistants include off-campus, organized clinical experiences, which may be offered during the semester or during the summer months.
 Some course topics might include:

 - Administrative procedures